 In addition, Flavia served as the Program Director at The Lighthouse Program for Grieving Children from 2008-2012.
 She worked with hundreds of grieving children, teens and adults through grief support groups, family consultations, educational workshops, and support group facilitator recruitment and training.
 It is during her time at The Lighthouse that she became aware of the need for a service that offered suicide loss support in the Halton region.

-Peggy McGillicuddy brings over 15 years of group facilitation, training, and program planning experience to Heartache 2 Hope.
-Since 2000, Peggy has worked for the Betty Ford Center, where she ran their renowned California Children’s Program, providing support and education to young children impacted by parental addiction.
+Peggy McGillicuddy has a MEd in Adult Education & Community Development, and brings over 15 years of group facilitation, training, and program planning experience to Heartache 2 Hope.
+Peggy worked for 14 years for the Betty Ford Center, where she ran their renowned California Children’s Program, providing support and education to young children impacted by parental addiction.
 After a move to Canada, Peggy continued this work for the Center as a consultant and trainer.
-In this capacity, she traveled to other organizations as they implemented their own programs to serve this vulnerable population.
-She provided hands-on training in group facilitation and consultation on new program development.

 Nina Menrai (Co-Founder), Spiritual Director & Marketing Director

-Nina received her BSc in Microbiology from UBC after which she worked and volunteered for a non-profit organization in India.
-She then went on to complete her MBA at Concordia University and worked for 15 years in the Canadian Pharma Industry in market research and sales.
-After a successful career in the pharmaceutical industry, Nina went back to school to become a Psychotherapist and Spiritual Director and started her practice in Oakville.
+Nina has completed her MBA at Concordia University and worked for 15 years in the Canadian Pharma Industry in market research and sales.
+After a successful career in this industry, Nina went back to school to become a Psychotherapist and Spiritual Director and started her practice in Oakville.
 She is passionate about mind, body and spirit balance and bridging holistic and conventional healing modalities.
 In addition, she teaches and runs workshops for adults and children as well as leading meditation and wisdom circles.